MirrorNetworking/Mirror/README.md

 Mirror-Networking follows common information security industry standards & best practices.

 Mirror is free open source software (MIT Licensed), with the company located in Germany.
-We do not collect any other user data, impose no restrictions on users & developers, or rely on any closed source dependencies other than Unity.
+We do not collect any user data, impose no restrictions on users & developers, or rely on any closed source dependencies other than Unity.

 This makes Mirror an attractive choice for government agencies and large corporations with strict information security guidelines.